-- Obstacles: walls, ceilings, furniture, and so on. - Building Materials: metal doors, aluminum studs. - Electrical devices: microwaves, monitors, electric motors, cordless phones, and other wireless devices.
+- Obstacles: walls, ceilings, furniture, and so on. - Building Materials: metal doors, aluminum studs. - Electrical devices: microwaves, monitors, electric motors, cordless phones, and other WiFi devices.

-To optimize the speed and quality of your wireless connection, you can:
+To optimize the speed and quality of your WiFi connection, you can:

-- Move your wireless device closer to the AP if the signal strength is low. - Reduce wireless interference that may be caused by other wireless networks or surrounding wireless electronics such as cordless phones. - Place the AP where there are minimum obstacles (such as walls and ceilings) between the AP and the wireless client. - Reduce the number of wireless clients connecting to the same AP simultaneously, or add additional APs if necessary. - Try closing some programs that use the Internet, especially peer-to-peer applications.
-If the wireless client is sending or receiving a lot of information, it may have too many programs open that use the Internet.
+- Move your WiFi device closer to the AP if the signal strength is low. - Reduce WiFi interference that may be caused by other WiFi networks or surrounding wireless electronics such as cordless phones. - Place the AP where there are minimum obstacles (such as walls and ceilings) between the AP and the WiFi client. - Reduce the number of WiFi clients connecting to the same AP simultaneously, or add additional APs if necessary. - Try closing some programs that use the Internet, especially peer-to-peer applications.
+If the WiFi client is sending or receiving a lot of information, it may have too many programs open that use the Internet.

-36.7 USB Problems
+37.7 USB Problems